bradford415/CALM/README.md

 - The hyperparamters used for the network
 - The percentage of the dataset that was used for training and testing
 - Classification labels

-The log file also shows the training log which reports the classification accuracy and loss per epoch.
+- Training log which reports the classification accuracy and loss per epoch

 The density plot shows the distribution of the samples after the missing values have been replaced.